naveen-murali/unityshop_mern/README.md

 Here is the summary of the project:

 ##### User:
 > - User can access home without login but to buy or add to cart user should login
 > - User can login and signup
 > - User can see profile in single page
 > - User can edit and add details to profile page such as address details
 > - User can add products to cart and wishlist
 > - User can see wishlist
-> - User can see cart , add and reduce quantity of units from cart
+> - User can see cart, add and reduce quantity of units from cart
 > - User can buy product directly without adding to cart
 > - User can search products
-> - User can filter products based on categories
 > - User can select payment method on checkout (integrated Paypal gateway , Razorpay gateway)
 > - User can see product details in single page by clicking on the item
 > - User can use special coupons on products while checkout